June 9, 2026

 For consumers, regenerative agriculture promises to increase the nutrient value and density of the raised foods.
 There is tremendously important research and development unfolding, touching on how farming practice influences food quality and how that impacts human health.

-Is regenerative the same as organic?
+Is regenerative agriculture the same as organic farming?

 Additional resources on regenerative agriculture